 Aid Stations & Drop Bags:

 Drop Bag must not be bigger than 18″ x 12″ x 12″

 mi 0 Spooner Summit, you may have a small drop bag transported from the start to the finish.

 60.6 Finish, Sierra at Tahoe Resort, Drop Bag allowed

 What is at the aid stations?
-We will have your standard ultra running fare including fruit, candy, sandwiches, wraps, vegetarian and vegan options.
+We will have your standard ultra running fare including Spring Energy gels, fruit, candy, sandwiches, wraps, vegetarian and vegan options.
 Later aid stations (from 5pm onward) will have soup and other hot food.
 Tailwind will be our drink of choice, we will also have soda, water, and other drinks.
-Muir Energy real food gels at the stations.
-Use coupon code: CANDICE20 for 20% off in advance.
-Aid stations will have basic medical, first aid kits, electrolyte caps, and Squirrels Nut Butter Anti Chafe.
+Aid stations will have basic medical, first aid kits, electrolyte caps, and anti chafe product.

 We will not be able to allow any pacing for the 100k.
 For crewing, the following aid stations will allow crewing.
 Keep in mind if the aid station doesn’t allow crewing YOU ARE NOT ALLOWED TO HAVE YOUR CREW MEET YOU THERE.
 Your crew may not meet you between any of the crew access points.